nest/nestml/doc/nestml_language/nestml_language_concepts.rst

 NESTML language concepts
 ========================

 NESTML uses Python-like indentation to group statements into blocks.
 Leading white spaces (spaces or tabs) determine the level of indentation.
-At the end of each block, the statements must be de-indented with the same indentation level.
+There is no prescribed indentation depth, as long as each individual block maintains a consistent level.
+To indicate the end of a block, the indentation of subsequent (i.e. post block) statements must again be on the same indentation level as the code before the block has started.
 The different kinds of blocks can be :ref:`Block types`, :ref:`Functions`, or :ref:`Control structures`.
-For example, the following neuron model is defined with an indentation level of 4:
+As an example, the following neuron model is written with our recommended indentation level of 4 spaces:

 .. code-block:: nestml